mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/tutorials/project-administrator/index.md

 ---
 layout: layout.pug
 beta: true
-navigationTitle: Granting project admin access to Kubernetes resources in Kommander
+navigationTitle: Grant project admin access to Kubernetes resources in Kommander
-title: Granting project admin access to Kubernetes resources in Kommander
+title: Grant project admin access to Kubernetes resources in Kommander
 menuWeight: 1
 excerpt: Configure role-based access control for namespaced Kubernetes resources in Kommander
 ---

 ## Before you begin
 This procedure requires the following configurations and background:

 - A Konvoy cluster with [Kommander installed][kommander-install].